-TAB TABLE 2: DUTIES OF THE BOARD (AUDIT COMMITTEE) MANDATED BY PSIAS PSIAS Compliance or ref Duty of the Board Explanation 1000 Approve the Internal Audit charter Comply 1110 Approve the risk based Internal Audit plan, the Internal Audit Comply budget and resource plan including any significant changes (budget and resources to be approved by S151 officer) 1110 Approve decisions relating to the appointment and removal This role is fulfilled of the Chief Audit Executive by S151 officer but NCC recruitment process allows the Chair to be a stakeholder representative on recruitment panel.
+TABLE 2: DUTIES OF THE BOARD (AUDIT COMMITTEE) MANDATED BY PSIAS PSIAS ref Duty of the Board Compliance or Explanation 1000 Approve the Internal Audit charter Comply 1110 Approve the risk based Internal Audit plan, the Internal Audit budget and resource plan including any significant changes Comply (budget and resources to be approved by S151 officer) 1110 Approve decisions relating to the appointment and removal of the Chief Audit Executive This role is fulfilled by S151 officer but NCC recruitment process allows the Chair to be a stakeholder representative on recruitment panel.
 The Chair would also be consulted on any decision to remove the CAE.
-1110 Receive an annual confirmation from the Chief Audit Comply Executive with regard to the organisational independence of the internal audit activity 1110 Make appropriate enquiries of the management and the Comply Chief Audit Executive to determine whether there are inappropriate scope or resource limitations 1110 The chair to provide feedback for the Chief Audit Comply 4400 Executive's performance appraisal 0 1130 Approve significant additional consulting services agreed Comply during the year and not already included in the audit plan, 1320 before the engagement is accepted Receive the results of the Quality Assurance and Comply 1320 Improvement Programme from the Chief Audit Executive Comply 2020 Receive communications from the Chief Audit Executive on Comply & internal audit's audit plan and resource requirements Comply 2030 including the approach to using other sources of assurance, the impact of any resource limitations and other matters 2060 Receive communications from the Chief Audit Executive on Comply the internal audit activity's purpose, authority, responsibility and performance relative to its plan.
-Reporting must also include significant risk exposures and control issues, including fraud risks, governance issues and other matters needed or requested by senior management and the board. needed or requested by senior management and the board.
+1110 Receive an annual confirmation from the Chief Audit Executive with regard to the organisational independence of the internal audit activity Comply 1110 Make appropriate enquiries of the management and the Chief Audit Executive to determine whether there are inappropriate scope or resource limitations Comply 1110 The chair to provide feedback for the Chief Audit Executive's performance appraisal Comply 1130 Approve significant additional consulting services agreed during the year and not already included in the audit plan, before the engagement is accepted Comply 1320 Receive the results of the Quality Assurance and Improvement Programme from the Chief Audit Executive Comply 2020 & 2030 Receive communications from the Chief Audit Executive on internal audit's audit plan and resource requirements including the approach to using other sources of assurance, the impact of any resource limitations and other matters Comply 2060 Receive communications from the Chief Audit Executive on the internal audit activity's purpose, authority, responsibility and performance relative to its plan.
+Reporting must also include significant risk exposures and control issues, including fraud risks, governance issues and other matters needed or requested by senior management and the board.
 Significant is taken to mean 5% of the audit plan in days.
+Comply

-^{}Significant is taken to mean 5% of the audit plan in days.
+Significant is taken to mean 5% of the audit plan in days.